 Meals

-- The Stop’s Emergency Food Access Services: free takeaway meals.
-Please contact general line: 416-652-7867, or email general@thestop.org
+- The Stop’s Emergency Food Access Services: Free takeaway meals at various locations, kindly contact general line: 416-652-7867, or email general@thestop.org for more information.

 - Daily Bread Food Bank: Register as a new client of the Daily Bread Food Bank network.
 You will then be able to access any food bank supported by Daily Bread using your Client ID.
 Register online or call 416-203-0050 ext.
 1